 1. How do we embrace change within our setting and/or the wider community?

-a) Partnerships: At Robert Arkenstall School, we partner with parents and carers, to welcome children of all abilities and disabilities.
+a) Partnerships: At Robert Arkenstall School, we partner with parents and carers, to welcome children of all abilities within the context of a mainstream school.
 We believe that this partnership enriches our school community, supports children and encourages parents.
 Everyone in the school is part of this endeavour.

 b) Planning: In Personal, Health and Social Education (PHSE) and particularly in Religious Education (RE) there are choices built in to the subject that enable teachers to address the privilege of welcoming children from a variety of religious and cultural backgrounds.
 Through their studies, all children should learn about Christianity and other religions and beliefs represented in the class, school or local community.